cbrennanpoole/Qualitative-Self/README.md

 5. Implement
     - six-sigma management principles,
     - Pull just-in-time (J.I.T.) workflow models
-        - yard hostler change in standard work process.
+        1. yard hostler change in standard work process.
-        - shift dock stand to areas more conducive to the employee than the supervisor-of-responsibility (bottoms up again).
+        2. shift dock stand to areas more conducive to the employee than the supervisor-of-responsibility (bottoms up again).
     - Support upper - management goals and regional management expectations by offering the terminal perspective at quarterly meetings, and
-        - develop staff to fall-in-line helping to further achieve the goal of
+        1. develop staff to fall-in-line helping to further achieve the goal of
             - always on A / B testing,
             - real - time human resources establishing a body of
-                - continuous 'integration / improvement'.
+        2. Continuous 'integration / improvement'.
 5. Verify nightly thru report reconciliation due - service freight;
-    - had been picked up,
-    - was accounted for,
-        - handled properly,
+    - Picked up and status properly,
+    - Accounted for; i.e.
+        1. Proper loading technique in place,
-        - loaded out and either
+        2. Shipments status as loaded out (LOA),
-            - Closed and Load - to - Ride (LTR) or
+            - Closed (CLO) Load - to - Ride (LTR) or
             - Over-the-road (OTR);
-        - ensure AS400 (dos-based) became a daily task with a continuous reconciliation strategy,
+        3. Ensure AS400 (dos-based) became a daily task with a continuous reconciliation strategy,
             - with plan for departure and direct verification with the linehaul unit; which
-               - further tore - down barriers that were in place cross - functionally among the various units that had begun to stagnate due to groupthink rathter than thrive through collaboration as was the prescription (placebo i.e. spoonful of sugar) AtlDockOps didn't know they were in need of.
+               1. further tear - down barriers in place
+                   - cross-(dys)functionally among the various units that had
+                       1. Begun to stagnate due to groupthink rather than
+                           - thrive through collaboration as was the
+                           - very prescription (placebo i.e. spoonful of sugar) AtlDockOps didn't know they were in need of.
-6. Establish DailyOps game - plan (as the excel sheet was labelled - no hyper-link unfortunately.
+6. Establish DailyOps game - plan (as the excel sheet was labelled - no hyper-link unfortunately).
 7. Ensure zone has sufficient equipment to load on
-    - Reconcile equipment in reality with
+    - Reconciling equipment on dock with
-        - that of the GUI matching of trailers and
+        1. Graphical User Interface (GUI);
+    - place newe manifest for at end of loading door to ensure standard work process was optimized and
+        1. Checks &
+        2. Balances
+            - Process was still being practiced and
-    - preparation of manifest for
+            - In place ready for the inbound crew.
-        - checks and balances process that was beginning to be disregarded.
-8. Create a fluid transition and encourage cross-function collaboration with inbound operation team by
+8. Create fluid transition,
+    - Encourage cross-function collaboration with inbound operation team by
-    - reconciling due service,
-    - monitoring incoming freight levels and late - morning dues service to 2-day points (Toledo, Cincinnati, Indianapolis, Detroit, etc.) and
+    - Monitoring incoming freight levels and late - morning dues service to 2-day points (Toledo, Cincinnati, Indianapolis, Detroit, etc.) and
-    - audit national account incessantly while gaining an intimate understanding of companies single largest shippers i.e. Lowe's Inc., Sherwin Williams, Behr, Home Depot, etc.
+    - Audit national account incessantly while gaining an intimate understanding of companies single largest shippers i.e. Lowe's Inc., Sherwin Williams, Behr, Home Depot, etc.
+    - Verify and
-    - Verifying and sign-off of shipments in loading status (LOA) by establishing a daily crossover and 'walk-the-doors' standard work process with incoming supervisor, peer, and come to find out (thanks to the process originally frowned upon ) a lifetime friend; the freight must be :
+        1. Sign-off shipments in loading status (LOA)
+            - Establish daily crossover and 'walk-the-doors' standard work process with incoming supervisor / peer, double check shipments in LOA status and guarantee
-        - blocked,
-        - braced, and
-        - pin-wheeled, and
+        2. Freight is Block with proper protocol technique,
+        3. Braced using best practices for guidance,
+        4. Pin-wheeled to ensure the foundation of the load was in tact and capable of full utilization of space (the service provided in LTL is space ), and
-9. Verify zone is ready for cross - over by double - checking the stations to ensure,
+9. Verify zone is ready for cross-over by
-    - tools - in - place,
+    - Filling of internal work stations needs :
+        1. Tools : in - place and braced,
-    - doors chocked & blocked.
+        2. doors chocked & blocked.
-    - equipment / load bars stowed.
+        3. equipment / load bars stowed.

 ---

-### Ted's Montana Grill <br>
+#### Ted's Montana Grill <br>

 `
 Trainer - Server
 `<br>